How It All Started. Who. What. Where. When. Why. Everything you need to know.

 After a year in the Product Design Department, Corporate Value Creation Division at the Toyota Motor Corp headquarters, I moved to Tokyo where I worked for 5 years in a business consulting company called Japan Creative Enterprise.
 I have worked with big corporations as a marketing consultant for the first 2 years and as a sustainability consultant afterwards.
 In 2017 I opened the Zero Waste Japan consulting firm, in the hopes of helping both individuals and companies, including startups, to shift to a more sustainable lifestyle and working style respectively.

 I have worked in several cities around Japan, from Hokkaido to the Kyushu island, eventually settling in the Kansai area where I found the most promise.
-During these 7 years in Japan I have also took over 10 online courses on sustainability, product design, innovation and of course circular economy, from several world renowned universities, out of which I will mention University of Tokyo, University of British Columbia and my favorite, Technological University of Delft, Holland, where I’ve learned how advanced Europe is when it comes to sustainability.
+During these 7 years in Japan I have also took over 10 online courses on sustainability, product design, innovation and of course circular economy, from several world renowned universities, out of which I will mention University of Tokyo, the SDG Academy, and Technological University of Delft, Holland, where I’ve learned how advanced Europe is when it comes to sustainability.

 I have the confidence to call myself an expert in zero waste (not waste management as some might think), ethical consumption and innovation for sustainability.